“Marseille of our Mediterranean”

 For generations, recalling the contributions of the whites who built Chicago would have been redundant—these most windy of Windy Citians were happy to tell it themselves through booster tracts and newspaper editorials and memoirs that outdid even the usual standard for self-congratulation.
 The WASPs also left their mark, in hundreds of churches and other improving institutions and, decisively, on business, which for decades they dominated.

 From 1850 to 1900 or so, people of German descent constituted the largest ethnic group in the city; in 1900, nearly half a million Chicagoans, or one of every four, was either a native of Germany or the child of one.
 But it was more than mere numbers that explained the success of Chicagoland’s Germans.
 Few of Chicago’s immigrant subcultures were as vital.
 Germans supported an active German-language press—more than thirty newspapers during the 1800s.
 Germans were leaders of the local labor movement which, because Chicago became a national center of manufacturing, made them leaders of the national labor movement as well.
-(Chicago never had a German American mayor, which owes as much to the fractious nature of that community’s politics as to any lack of ambition or skill in such projects.)
 Germans were conspicuous among prominent intellectuals, and essentially owned the local music scene.
 Germans tended to be more skilled craftsmen, more able farmers, more alert as businessmen than the Irish, or for that matter many native Americans, a superiority that many of the latter took as effrontery/rendered the Germans dangerous.
+And while it is true that Chicago never had a German American mayor, that owes as much to the fractious nature of that community’s politics as to any lack of ambition or skill in such projects.

 Naming a street for a German is one thing, pronouncing that name another.
 Most guide books alert visitors to the fact that if they ask the way to Goethe Street in the posh Gold Coast by saying GUR-tuh most locals will be mystified; it is known locally as Go-EE-thee Street.